grafana/grafana/docs/sources/developers/plugins/migration-guide.md

 ## From version 7.x.x to 8.x.x

-This guide will help you migrate Grafana v7.x.x plugins to the updated plugin system released with Grafana v8.x.x.
-All the changes described below might not be applicable to your plugin but we will try to cover all breaking changes in Grafana v8.x.x and what steps you need to take to upgrade your plugin.
+This section explains how to migrate Grafana v7.x.x plugins to the updated plugin system available in Grafana v8.x.x.
+Depending on your plugin, you need to perform  one or more of the following steps.
+We have documented the breaking changes in Grafana v8.x.x and the steps you need to take to upgrade your plugin.

 ### Backend plugin v1 support has been dropped

-To get your backend plugin running in Grafana 8 you need to use the new [plugin sdk](https://github.com/grafana/grafana-plugin-sdk-go).
+Use the new [plugin sdk](https://github.com/grafana/grafana-plugin-sdk-go) to run your backend plugin running in Grafana 8.

 #### 1. Add dependency on grafana-plugin-sdk-go